London Bridge killer named as convicted terrorist Usman Khan

 The London Bridge attacker has been named as convicted terrorist Usman Khan, police said.

-Metropolitan Police Assistant Commissioner Neil Basu said 28-year-old Khan had been living in the Staffordshire area and officers were searching the address.
+Metropolitan Police Assistant Commissioner Neil Basu said 28-year-old Khan had been living in the Staffordshire area and officers were searching an address in the county.

 He added police were “not actively seeking anyone else” over the attack, which left a man and a woman dead.